-Length: Full Year Prerequisite: Successful

-completion of Algebra II (with an "A" or "B")
+Grade Level: 11, 12 Credit: 1 Length: Full Year Prerequisite: Successful completion of Algebra II (with an "A" or "B")

-And consent of instructor.
+And consent of the instructor

 This course is intended to prepare students for Calculus.
 Students will study real numbers and complex numbers.
-Expanded skills will include vector algebra, functions including exponential and logarithmic functions, the need and use of the complex mathematical induction. number. circular trig functions and graphs, and the beginning of Calculus.
+Expanded skills will include vector algebra, functions including exponential and logarithmic functions, the need and use of the complex number, mathematical induction, circular trig functions and graphs, and the beginning of Calculus.
 Assignments, problem sets, quizzes, tests, use of calculators in graphing and problem solving, use of tables for trigonometry and logarithms.
-This course is required for AP Calculus. .
+This course is required for AP Calculus.
 A TI-83+ or TI-84 calculator is required for this course.